asagi4/comfyui-prompt-control/README.md

 ## PCEncodeSchedule

 Encodes all prompts in a schedule.
 Pass in a `CLIP` object with hooks attached for LoRA scheduling, then use the resulting `CONDITIONING` normally

+## PCEncodePrompt

+Encodes a single prompt *without* scheduling or LoRA loading features (but including everything else).

+Note: This does not currently ignore `<lora:...:1>` and will treat it as part of the prompt.

 ## PromptToSchedule
 Parses a schedule from a text prompt.
 A schedule is essentially an array of `(valid_until, prompt)` pairs that the other nodes can use.